hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 Serbo-Croatian, like many European languages, distinguishes between formal and informal forms of address:

-- "ti" is the informal singular "you"
+- “ti” is the informal singular “you”
-- "vi" is both the formal singular "you" and the plural "you" (both formal and informal)
+- “vi” is both the formal singular “you” and the plural “you” (both formal and informal)

-Using "ti" vs "Vi" (capitalized in writing when used as the formal singular) is important in social interactions.
-"Vi" is used:
+Using “ti” vs “Vi” (capitalized in writing when used as the formal singular) is important in social interactions.
+“Vi” is used:
 - With older people
 - In formal situations
-- With people you don't know well
+- With people you don’t know well
 - To show respect

 For example:
-- "Kako si?"
+- “Kako si?”
 (How are you? - informal)
-- "Kako ste?"
+- “Kako ste?”
 (How are you? - formal or plural)

 ### Politeness and Etiquette

 Politeness in Serbo-Croatian is often expressed through the use of the conditional mood:
-- "Htio bih..."
-(I would like...) is more polite than "Hoću..."
+- “Htio bih...”
+(I would like...) is more polite than “Hoću...”
 (I want...)

-The word "molim" (please) is often used, both as a request and as a response to "hvala" (thank you).
+The word “molim” (please) is often used, both as a request and as a response to “hvala” (thank you).

 ### Idiomatic Expressions

 Serbo-Croatian has many idiomatic expressions.
 Here are a few examples:

-- "Pada mi mrak na oči" (Darkness is falling on my eyes) - I'm getting very angry
+- “Pada mi mrak na oči” (Darkness is falling on my eyes) - I'm getting very angry
-- "Bacati pare kroz prozor" (To throw money through the window) - To waste money
+- “Bacati pare kroz prozor” (To throw money through the window) - To waste money
-- "Prodavati maglu" (To sell fog) - To deceive or make empty promises
+- “Prodavati maglu” (To sell fog) - To deceive or make empty promises

 ### Regional Variations

 While the language is largely the same across countries, there are some regional preferences in vocabulary and expression.
 For example:

-- In Croatia, "doviđenja" is commonly used for "goodbye", while in Serbia "doviđenja" or "prijatno" are more common.
+- In Croatia, “doviđenja” is commonly used for “goodbye”, while in Serbia “doviđenja” or “prijatno” are more common.
-- The phrase "Kako si?"
-(How are you?) is more common in informal situations in Croatia, while "Šta ima?"
+- The phrase “Kako si?”
+(How are you?) is more common in informal situations in Croatia, while “Šta ima?”
 (What's up?) is more common in Serbia.

 ## Writing System and Orthography